 The features of contemporary and modern architecture are widespread.
 And they also change with time and as new technology and materials emerge.

-For example, 3d printers began to allow for new looks to homes including easily creating circular exterior walls.
+For example, 3d printed homes began to allow for new looks to homes including easily creating circular exterior walls.

 However, there are some unique features that can be spotted in contemporary homes over the years.